-In Florida, HB 969 was added to Civil Justice & Property Rights Subcommittee meeting set for March 23, 2021.
+In Florida, HB 969 passed unanimously out of the Civil Justice & Property Rights Subcommittee on March 23.
 As reported in our prior post, the Regulatory Reform Subcommittee previously passed the bill.
+The bill is now with the Commerce Committee.
 Meanwhile, SB 1734 passed out of the Senate Commerce and Tourism Committee on March 22.
-Many thanks to Joe Duball from the IAPP for alerting us to these developments.

 To date, state lawmakers have introduced bills in 23 states.
 Connecticut, Florida, Illinois, Minnesota, New York, Massachusetts, and Washington are considering multiple bills.
 One state (Virginia) has passed legislation whereas the bills in three states (North Dakota, Mississippi, and Utah) have failed.

 The below analysis divides the bills into four categories: (1) passed bills, (2) active bills, (3) introduced bills, and (4) dead bills.